spdrnl/r-fastapi/README.md

 The first command generates a requirements.txt that is used to create the container.
 The second command generates an overview of R libraries that should be included in the container.

+## Mixed Python and R setup
+The project uses renv on the R side and poetry on the Python side.
+Both renv and poetry allow for the pinning down of both the libraries and their versions.
+This should provide for a stable setup.
+For building the docker container a requirements file is generated using poetry.
+The R libraries with their version can be exported using 'make generate-requirements'.
+This generates a package_versions file, which can be pasted in the Containerfile.
 ## Improvements

 The following improvements could be made: